abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Rn:

-  * Rn.in: Default version for GS applications with (6s, 6p) in valence.
+  * Rn.in: Version wtih (6s, 6p) in valence and 5d frozen
     Not recommended for GW. d is only 1.7H below ef

-  * Rn-d.in: (5d, 6s, 6p) in valence for high accuracy calculations.
+  * Rn-d.in: Default version for GS applications with (5d, 6s, 6p) in valence
     Not recommended for GW.

 ## TODO